gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 necks.

 Erileine pulled a book from the nearest pile, thanked the soldier, and fled.
-Back on Slip Street, she willed himself to walk more slowly.
+Back on Slip Street, she willed herself to walk more slowly.
-"Just act normal," she said under his breath, repeating Piaerre's parting words.
+"Just act normal," she said under her breath, repeating Piaerre's parting words.

-The soldiers at the edge of town turned him back.
+The soldiers at the edge of town turned her back.
 She protested, but her Praczny wasn't enough to convince them that a skinny girl with a book under her arm had permission to go anywhere.